AlbertoTalavan/AlbertoTalavan/README.md

 #### some things about me:
 - 🔭 I’m currently working on something cool.
-- 🌱 I’m currently improving my SwiftUI knowledge.
+- 🌱 I’m currently open to job offers.
 - 👯 I’m looking to collaborate on interesting suggestions.
 - 💬 Ask me about anything, I´m willing to help.